d4n3sh/thedaneshproject/content/posts/2006-12-11-my-first-post.md

 ---
 <p align="left">
-  This my first official blog as I&#8217;ve been thinking of getting into blogging for a long time now.
+  This my first official blog as I've been thinking of getting into blogging for a long time now.
 Hopefully this marks a new start for me as the new year draws near too.
 </p>

 Technorati Profile